Learn about coverage in the Lone Star State.

 Whether you live near the coast in Galveston or Houston or you’ve planted roots in Austin or Dallas, one thing is certain: owning a home in Texas is the dream for many folks.

 But certain exposures make homeowners insurance in Texas unlike other states.
 The state is prone to hurricanes in the Gulf Coast, tornadoes inland, and hailstorms everywhere.
 These weather events help make Texas among the most costly states for insurers to cover.

 So let’s take a look at Texas homeowners insurance, from the cost of coverage and what a standard policy covers to additional coverages and insurance regulations.

-Worth noting: While some insurance providers sell actual cash value coverage for homes, Kin recommends replacement cost insurance for homes and belongings.
+Pro tip: Look for policies that offer replacement cost insurance for your home, other structures, and belongings.
 This offers the appropriate payout to repair your home and replace your things with new items of a similar quality.

 Standard homeowners insurance policies don’t cover: